 When you hover the mouse over a symbol usage in the editor, you will see a popup with its brief description.
-For library symbols, you can Alt+click (Ctrl+Alt+click if you are on Linux) in the popup to copy its contents to the clipboard.
+For library symbols, you can Alt +click (Ctrl+Alt +click if you are on Linux) in the popup to copy its contents to the clipboard.

 The second way, which is described below, provides you with more details as well as the ability to study the documentation of related symbols.

-To view quick documentation for a symbol
+View quick documentation for a symbol

-At a symbol in the editor.
+at a symbol in the editor,

-At a symbol in the File Structure window or any other ReSharper tool window.
+at a symbol in the File Structure window or any other ReSharper tool window,

-Anywhere within a documentation comment.
+anywhere within a documentation comment.

 In the Quick Documentation popup that appears, you can study symbol documentation and follow hyperlinks to view related documentation.